farhaN04-web/berkah-cumplung/berkah-be/README.md

-# Broderie Backend
+# Berkah Backend

 ## Overview
-Broderie Backend is a RESTful API built using **Express**, **TypeScript**, and **Prisma** as the ORM.
+Berkah Backend is a RESTful API built using **Express**, **TypeScript**, and **Prisma** as the ORM.
 It provides a robust backend for managing application data and includes Swagger documentation for API reference.

 ## Features
 - Built with **TypeScript** for type safety.